maheshsabnis/nextjslnt/notes.md

     - Most Same as the React-Redux with toolkit
 - BFF for Managing Application Complexity with pattern
     - Internal and External Service availabilty to the Front-End Components
+    - The Server-Side MUST modify the design (use a pattern) to make sure that the Endpoint MUST be exposed to the Front-end based on the functional requirement
+        - Decouple the FE from BE
 - Internationalization